Law of Nazi Germany: Flag law

 According to the Reich Flag law, Germany's national colors were black, white, and red and its flag incorporated the swastika.
 In the words of Hitler, this was to "repay a debt of gratitude to the movement under whose symbol Germany regained its freedom, fulfilling a significant item on the program of the National Socialist Party".

 Malicious Practices Act

-The Malicious Practices Act (Verordnung zur Abwehr heimtückischer Diskreditierung der nationalen Regierung) was passed on 20 March 1933 and was one of the first decrees passed by the Nazis to ensure that any enemies of the state were punished by either being sent to concentration camps or murdered.
+The Malicious Practices Act (Verordnung zur Abwehr heimtückischer Diskreditierung der nationalen Regierung) was passed on 20 March 1933 and was one of the first decrees passed by the Nazis to ensure that any enemies of the state were punished by either being sent to concentration camps or executed.
 The act allowed people deemed to be social outcasts such as Jews, homosexuals and political opponents to be punished by the law.

 Treachery Act

 The Treachery Act (Heimtückegesetz), its official title was the "Law against Treacherous Attacks on the State and Party and for the Protection of Party Uniforms" (Gesetz gegen heimtückische Angriffe auf Staat und Partei und zum Schutz der Parteiuniformen) was passed on 20 December 1934.
 The act restricted the freedom of speech amongst civilians and penalised any criticism of the Nazi state or the Nazi Party.